 - Maintaining your commercial truck insurance coverage steadily.
 If you have gaps in your commercial truck insurance coverage, your premiums might increase as a result

-- Lastly, if you also need another business insurance policies such as general liability or professional liability or workers compensation insurance, bundling these policies with the commercial auto insurance policy will earn discounts on the policies.
+- Lastly, if you also need other business insurance policies such as general liability or professional liability or workers compensation insurance, bundling these policies with the commercial auto insurance policy will earn discounts on the policies.

 What doesn’t commercial trucking insurance cover?